 Choose one of the following when you use Divine Assistance.

 Divine Inspiration.
 You take inspiration from your deity.
 On a long rest you can choose 1 spell you know and replace it with another spell from a theme you know, which must cost equal to, or less than, your mana limit.
 Once you use Divine Inspiration, you can’t use it again for 3 days.

 Divine Intervention.
 As an action, you can call on your deity to intervene on your behalf when your need is great.
 Describe the assistance you seek and if the need is great and your deity is willing and able to intervene (GM discretion), your deity intervenes on your behalf.
 Your GM chooses the nature of the intervention; the effect of any spell would be appropriate.
 If your deity doesn’t intervene you regain mana equal to your mana limit.
 Once you use Divine Intervention, you can’t use it again for 7 days.

 You can cast detect evil and good without expending mana.
-You can augment it further by expending mana.
+If you have mana, you can augment it further by expending mana.

 You can cast protection from evil and good without expending mana.
-You can augment it further by expending mana.
+If you have mana, you can augment it further by expending mana.

 You can cast find steed without expending mana.
-You can augment it further by expending mana.
+If you have mana, you can augment it further by expending mana.

 Lay on Hands